Great Cobar mine: Slag disposal

 Slag ladle wagon (1912).
-Note manually operated tipping mechanism on left.
+The tipping mechanism was electrically operated but could also be manually operated.

 Types of ore and flux consumption

 A pressing problem for the company was the type of ore that was being mined.
 Both 'basic' and 'siliceous' (or acidic) copper ore occurred at Cobar.
-Both types needed to be blended with the other for smelting, otherwise fluxes were needed to effectively remove impurities, particularly iron, from the copper matte produced in the water jacket furnaces.
-As time progressed, and mining went deeper, the ore from the Great Cobar was increasingly siliceous, with a higher iron content.
+Both types needed to be blended for smelting; otherwise, fluxes were required to effectively remove impurities, particularly iron, from the copper matte produced in the water-jacketed furnaces.
+As time progressed and mining went deeper, the ore from the Great Cobar became increasingly siliceous and higher in iron.
 The increasingly siliceous ore production at Great Cobar also meant that the ore from the Chesney Mine and Cobar Gold Mine was no longer suitable as a smelting flux; in fact, it added to the problem of too much siliceous ore.
 Instead, the Great Cobar smelters needed to bring in more limestone as a flux.
-In early 1914, the company was planning to open a quarry, at Molong, capable of mining the 100 tons of limestone per day, needed by its smelters.
+In early 1914, the company was planning to open a quarry at Molong, capable of mining the 100 tons of limestone per day needed by its smelters.

 A possible solution was to stop smelting at Great Cobar.
 One of the smaller mines in the region, the Queen Bee Mine, at Illewong, eventually stopped its mine site smelting operations altogether, and instead produced copper concentrate, which was shipped to the large E.R.& S copper smelter and electrolytic refinery, at Port Kembla, which had opened in 1908.
 However, the Great Cobar company had invested in a huge smelter at its remote mine site, and writing off such a large investment was always a very unlikely outcome.
 A flotation plant of a size needed to treat all of Cobar's ore would be immense.
-Moreover, by late 1913, it was apparent that the Great Cobar's own flotation plant, of 50,000 tons per annum capacity was not performing to expectations.
+Moreover, by late 1913, it was apparent that the Great Cobar's own flotation plant, with a capacity of 50,000 tons per annum, was not meeting expectations.